Holiday Pound Cake

-To make vanilla custard, the gourmet vanilla bean is sliced in half longways and then steeped in milk or cream to infuse its flavor.
+A great Madagascar vanilla bean recipe is vanilla custard, the gourmet vanilla bean is sliced in half longways and then steeped in milk or cream to infuse its flavor.
 Then the vanilla seeds are scraped out and added to the custard, while the remaining pod is removed.
 The leftover pod can be rinsed and dried, then added to your sugar canister for wonderful vanilla-flavored sugar.
 Many good cooks automatically flavor their sugar supply with one vanilla bean per cup of sugar.
-If you slice the vanilla bean down the middle and then into 1/4” pieces, the inner seeds become exposed and impart greater flavor to the sugar.
+If you slice the vanilla bean down the middle and then into 1/4” pieces, the inner seeds become exposed and impart greater flavor to the sugar for baking.

 Ingredients: Madagascar vanilla.